On this page

-All conditions are set out in the (Dutch-language) brochure Liability for payroll tax and VAT when hiring in staff (Aansprakelijkheid voor loonheffingen en btw bij inlening van personeel) from the Dutch Tax and Customs Administration.
+All conditions are set out in the (Dutch-language) brochure Liability for payroll tax and VAT when hiring in staff (Aansprakelijkheid voor loonheffingen en btw bij inlening van personeel) and Liability for payroll tax when using a subcontractor from the Dutch Tax and Customs Administration.

-- You ask your intermediary or (sub)contractor for a payment history report from the Tax and Customs Administration.
+- You ask your intermediary or (sub)contractor for a payment history report from the Tax and Customs Administration (in Dutch).
 This report will show whether your intermediary or (sub)contractor had paid his payroll tax at the time when the report was compiled.